Skip to content

 Silver Strand Beach & Golden Strand Beach

+On the island’s north side, the village of Dugort has two beautiful beaches.
+Both beaches face Backsod Bay and the Belmullet Peninsula.
 The Blueway kayak trail is located in this area; visitors can paddle from Silver Strand to Golden Strand.
-You will see seal caves and bird colonies during your stay!
+During your stay, you will see seal caves and bird colonies!

 Dooega Beach